 Make sure that the right organization is selected.
 You need to select the global dashboard to have an overview of multiple tenants or a tenant-specific dashboard if you want to have the data of one specific tenant.

-The name of a payer organization follows this pattern "ORG- 00000XXXX <org name>"
+The name of a payer organization follows this pattern " 00000XXXX <org name>"

-The name of a tenant organization follows this pattern "ORG- 10000XXXXX"
+The name of a tenant organization follows this pattern "10000XXXXX"

 You can access the dashboards of your organization by clicking Manage within the “Square”-Symbol in the navigation bar on the left side of the screen.